 Data analysis

 We used the R package secr (Efford, 2016) to fit density surface models to the three sampled areas by maximum likelihood.
 SCR models have two component models: a model for encounter rate and a model for activity centre density.
-The encounter rate model has two sub-models: a range model (determining how far form their activity centres animals are encountered) and an intercept model (determining the encounter rate at the activity centre).
+The encounter rate model has three sub-models: a range model determining how far form their activity centres animals are encountered, an intercept model determining the encounter rate at the activity centre), and an effective area model determining the effective area of the animals’ ranges.
 Each of these models may be made to depend on spatial or non-spatial covariates.
-When least-cost path distance is used, this allows the range parameter of the encounter rate function to vary depending on the habitat that the animal moves through.
 We assumed no temporal effect on detection probability of snow leopards during the sampling period primarily because the study periods were restricted to a single season during each sampling session.
 Our earlier analyses using conventional capture recapture methods did not indicate any temporal effects on capture probability too.
 Therefore, we considered the entire sampling as a single occasion and session (ref.
 XX).

 Candidate model sets were developed for each sampled area separately to investigate for each area the effects of various covariates that may influence snow leopard behaviour, ecology and natural history.
 We investigated models with various combinations of covariates for the density model, the intercept model, and the range model.
 The general forms of the density model, intercept model and range model, respectively, are as follows: